rseiler/spBee/core/src/site/markdown/index.md

 ### MapperGenerator

 Generates the code for the MapperClasses.
 The Entity's constructor must only have basic parameters.
 It's not possible to use other entities in the constructor.
-If a more complex mapping is required than write an own MapperClass and use the @RowMapper annotation.
+If a more complex mapping is required then write an own MapperClass and use the @RowMapper annotation.

 <div class="source">